Reactive Molecular Dynamics¶

 Cite

-You can access the input scripts and data files that are used in these tutorials from a dedicated Github repository.
+You can access the input scripts and data files that are used in these tutorials from a dedicated GitHub repository.
 This repository also contains the full solutions to the exercises.